AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

    Repository panel

+.. rubric:: Network

+**IPC Port** is the port used for Inter Process Communication.
+This port is used by the multi-users subprocesses to communicate with each others.
+If different instances of the multi-user are using the same IPC port it will create conflict !

+You only need to modify it if you need to launch multiple clients from the same computer(or if you try to host and join on the same computer).
+You should just enter a different **IPC port** for each blender instance.

+**Timeout (in milliseconds)** is the maximum ping authorized before auto-disconnecting.
+You should only increase it if you have a bad connection.

+.. rubric:: Replication

 **Synchronize render settings** (only host) enable replication of EEVEE and CYCLES render settings to match render between clients.

 **Properties frequency gird** allow to set a custom replication frequency for each type of data-block:

 - **Refresh**: pushed data update rate (in second)
 - **Apply**: pulled data update rate (in second)